 Clinical Site: Student:

-Preceptor: Rotation I
+Preceptor: Rotation Number:

-Rotation I Dates:
+Rotation Dates:

-Likert Scale: Exceeds Expectations = 100% = "5" on the Likert scale: Overall k Meets Expectations = 87% = "4" on Likert scale: Overall k Approaching Expectations = 75% = "3" on the Likert scale: Below Expectations = 70% = "2" on the Likert scale: Overall k appropriately, and/or skills not developed despite multip Unacceptable = 60% = "1" on the Likert scale: Unaccepta nowledge and s Overall perforn Overall poor pe lle attempts. skills are as exp nance not mee erformance.
-On ected.
-Good, buting expectation ut still room for ns.
-Still room for ade, technique r much improver s are not comp
+Exceeds Expectations = 100% = "5" on the Likert scale: Overall performance constantly better than expected.

+Meets Expectations = 87% = "4" on Likert scale: Overall knowledge and skills are as expected.
+Good, but still room for improvement.
+Approaching Expectations = 75% = "3" on the Likert scale: Overall performance not meeting expectations.
+Still room for much improvement.
+Below Expectations = 70% = "2" on the Likert scale: Overall poor performance.
+Omissions are made, techniques are not completed appropriately, and/or skills not developed despite multiple attempts.

+Unacceptable = 60% = "1" on the Likert scale: Unacceptable performance.
+Would recommend remediation in this task.

-Passing Score for Preceptor Evaluation = total score \geq 759 responses) % of the total p ossible points (may vary depen ding on the # o of N/O (not obse rved)
+Passing Score for Preceptor Evaluation = total score \geq 75% of the total possible points (may vary depending on the # of N/O (not observed) responses)

-Any measure receiving a score less than a 3 requires follown remediation. w up by the Clini ical Director for evaluation and o determination if this measure red quires

-Indicate the students skills/abilities during the rotation, select N/O when not observed.
+Ind icate the students skills/abilities during the rotation, select N/O when not observed.
 Exceeds Expectations Meets Expectations Approaching Expectations Below Expectations Unacceptable N/O

-Ability to elicit and perform an accurate surgica fashion for general surgery patients across the a cal examination n in an organiz ed and systema tic
+1. pility to elicit and perform an accurate, surgica shion for general surgery patients across the a cal examinatio n in an organi zed and systema atic

 a. pre-operatively

 b. post-operatively

-c. in the outpatient surgical clinic
+C. in the outpatient surgical clinic

 d. in the inpatient hospital setting

-Ability to elicit and perform a surgically focused lifespan presenting with: history and ph nysical examina ation for gener al surgery pati ents across the adult
+2. bility to elicit and perform a surgically focused espan presenting with: history and ph ysical examina ation for gener al surgery pat ents across the adult

 a. an acute medical diagnosis

 b. a chronic medical diagnosis

-3. Demonstrates familiarity with conditions address ssed in the gen eral surgery se etting regardin g:
+3. D emonstrates familiarity with conditions addres sed in the gen eral surgery se etting regardin g:

 a. clinical manifestation

 b. anatomy

-c. physiology
+с. physiology

 d. pathophysiology

-4. Ability to recommend appropriate lab studies as evaluation of: nd diagnostic s tudies/finding s indicated in t he general sur gery setting for the
+4. pility to recommend appropriate lab studies an raluation of: nd diagnostic s tudies/findings s indicated in t he general su gery setting for the

 a. pre-operative patients

 b. intraoperative patients

-c. post-operative patients
+с. post-operative patients

-5. Ability to evaluate the components of a pre- operative clearance evaluation/authorization.
+5. bility to evaluate the components of a pre- perative clearance evaluation/authorization.

-6. Demonstrates competency in the performance of:
+6. D emonstrates competency in the performance o of:

 a.
 Sterile technique

 b.
 Surgical wound management

-c.
+с.
 Assisting in surgery

 d.
 Urinary bladder catheter insertion